msullivan-r2i/acs-genericlist-extension/README.md

 <h1 data-sly-test="${!hasDepartments}">Add departments to the department generic list named <pre>/etc/acs-commons/lists/departments</pre></h1>
 ```

+## Optional Implementation

+The example also creates a new template that can be placed under `/etc/acs-commons/genericlist` and an `/etc/designs/acs-genericlist-example` design definition that allows our `department-generic-list` component to be added to that page template.
+There is also a page component that simply extends the acs genericlist page component to give the design something unique to bind to.

+This is optional and the extended generic list item could be allowed through the standard design ui.

 ## I18n

-This implementation doesn't conside I18n, and the ACS list seems to do this through the dictionary.
+This implementation doesn't consider I18n, and the ACS list seems to do this through the dictionary.
 If this is a requirement, perhaps moving these out of `/etc` and into `/content/../locale` could allow for translations of this metadata as long as the values stayed the same.